deanturpin/handt/readme.md

 simply interface between modules enforces a clean design (no complex structures passed around).

+This approach may make the interface harder to change (with is not necessarily a bad thing) but it does make reasoning about each module much easier.

 The strategy module takes the list of coins/prices and emits a line for each currency that has triggered a buy: coin name, price and list of a matching strategies.